Eze-CM/blogCafe/README.md

 # blogCafe
-Web page made with pure HTML and CSS
+Web page made with HTML and CSS